omundy/learn-computers/topics/computational-thinking.md

+---

 ## Pseudocode

-Writing out simple instructions for a program you intend to build (a.k.a. "[pseudocode](https://en.wikipedia.org/wiki/Pseudocode)") can help plan your approach.
+Writing out simplified instructions for a program (a.k.a. "[pseudocode](https://en.wikipedia.org/wiki/Pseudocode)") you intend to build can help plan your approach.

 Much like you would make a sketch for a painting, or a wireframe for a design, pseudocode can assist in thinking about your structure, where to put logic, or how your code will respond to events beforehand, while you still have flexibility to make changes.

+---

 Even more, writing pseudocode as comments gives you a structure within which you can add actual code, and placeholders for instructions you will eventually add.